Addressing Common Questions About Our Deck Construction Services

 A: Most decks are not extremely difficult to build.
-A ground level deck is perhaps the easiest of all to construct.
-If you have the proper tools, expertise and most important, a lot of time, you could build your own deck.
-Hire us only if you lack any of the above or if your deck is upper level and complex.
+A ground-level deck is perhaps the easiest of all to construct.
+If you have the proper tools, expertise, and most importantly, a lot of time, you could build your own deck.
+Hire us only if you lack any of the above or if your deck is upper-level and complex.

 A: We would be happy to apply for and secure a building permit for your project.
 If you would like to get your own permit, we will give you some guidelines that will help speed the process.

 A: Yes!
 All our work is completely guaranteed.
 If anything goes wrong with your deck and it is due to the materials we used or the way we put it together, we will fix the problem.
 All we ask is that common sense is used.
 Everyone knows that the wood outside will shrink and swell with the seasons.

 Wood also will crack and split at different times of the year; this is a natural occurrence.
 Severe cracking and splitting should not be expected unless the wood is left unprotected from the sunlight (protection is usually provided by deck stains or sealants).
 With proper maintenance, your deck should last and perform for years to come.